The wait is almost over.

 “Understanding and overcoming the controversy to me has been my biggest achievement,” says Lama.

-Fast forward almost 40 years and it's easy to see how a young David Lama, fresh from a sport climbing background – where bolts are commonplace – also caused upset by placing bolts.
+Fast forward almost 40 years and it's easy to see how a young Lama, fresh from a sport climbing background – where bolts are commonplace – also caused upset by placing additional bolts.

 “I came from a world of rules and regulations and stepped into the world of alpinism – a world where it’s all about the attitude you have towards a mountain.
 Back in 2009 I didn't have that attitude,” acknowledges Lama today.

-The full story is told in the upcoming film.
-Lama adds that is is not just for climbing buffs: “It’s about determination, authenticity and taking a stance on what you believe in and want to achieve.”
+Lama adds that it is not just for climbing buffs: “It’s about determination, authenticity and taking a stance on what you believe in and want to achieve.”